 An executive officer of a software vendor joined the Company's board of directors during the year ended December 31, 2021.
-The Company is party to an agreement with the vendor whereby the Company pays the vendor usage-based subscription fees for the use of the software.
+The Company is party to agreements with the vendor whereby the Company primarily pays the vendor usage-based subscription fees for the use of the software.
 During the years ended December 31, 2021 and 2022, the Company paid \$28 million and \$51 million, respectively, in connection with this software subscription, and \$28 million and \$28 million, respectively, was included within operating expenses in the consolidated statements of operations.
-As of December 31, 2021 and 2022, zero and \$23 million was included within prepaid and other current assets on the consolidated balance sheets, respectively, and no amounts were due to this vendor as of those dates.
+During the three months ended March 31, 2022 and 2023 (unaudited), the Company paid \$37 million and zero respectively, in connection with this software subscription, and \$8 million and \$5 million, respectively, was included within operating expenses in the consolidated statements of operations.
+As of December 31, 2021 and 2022 and March 31, 2023 (unaudited), zero, \$23 million, and \$18 million was included within prepaid and other current assets on the consolidated balance sheets, respectively, and no amounts were due to this vendor as of those dates.